-Exemptions from labour law in export processing zones (EPZs) were reported in several ESA 5 countries.
+Exemptions from labour law in EPZs were reported in several ESA5 countries.
 Specific rules in these zones were created to promote investment in 'export-oriented manufacturing industries, development or management of industrial free zones and provision of services to EPZ companies'.
-Companies in these zones benefit from tax advantages or exemptions.
-The law ruling EPZ companies includes provisions related to workers' rights which include possibilities for deviation from the general labour code40.
-In several countries it was reported that collective bargaining is not permitted in EPZ and that trade union organisations cannot access EPZs.
+Companies in these zones benefit from tax advantages or exemptions for labour law, as reported above.
+In Madagascar, the law ruling EPZ companies includes provisions related to workers' rights which include possibilities for deviation from the general labour code (lack of employment contracts, holiday entitlements, social protection or collective agreements; failure to pay minimum wage).
+In Mauritius, Zimbabwe and Madagascar, it has been reported that social dialogue mechanisms are not working properly in EPZs (limited right to or complete absence of collective bargaining, unions not allowed to enter EPZs in Zimbabwe).

-It should be discussed whether such exemptions and lowering of labour standards are compliant to Point 6. of Art.
-X.3 according to which 'the Parties not that the violation of fundamental principles and rights at work cannot be invoked or other used as a legitimate comparative advantage'.
+It should be discussed whether such exemptions and lowering of labour standards are compliant with Point 6. of Art.
+X.3 according to which 'the Parties note that the violation of fundamental principles and rights at work cannot be invoked or other used as a legitimate comparative advantage'.
 The risk of not complying with the ratified ILO Conventions and not ensuring the minimum labour standards in EPZ should be assessed and strategies should be found to ensure the same level of protection of workers as in the rest of the country.